heterophyllus/Geopter/README.md

 ## Introduction
 Geopter is <u>**opt**</u>ical design software based on <u>**geo**</u>metrical ray tracing.

-There have been developed several proprietary optical design software with advanced functionalities.
-They must be a definitive choice for professional work, but never be used for personal work due to expensive annual licensing fees.
+Several proprietary software have been developed for optical design, which must be a definitive choice for professional work.
+They have advanced functionality, but their annual licensing fees are too expensive for private users to try out.

-This is where free software comes in as the first option for those who are beginning to grow an interest in optics.
-Fortunately, more and more optical design libraries are being developed recently.
-One of their drawbacks, however, is to require matured programming skills to master.
+This is where free software comes in as the first option for those who got an interest in optics.
+Fortunately, more and more optical design libraries are being developed these days.
+One of their drawbacks, however, is that they require matured programming skills to master how to use and sometimes to construct a complex environment.

 Geopter aims to be somewhere in between.
-It features an intuitive graphical interface that enables to concentrate on the optical design process.
-Also, as is common with open source projects, Geopter is freely available and its whole internal aspects are open to the public.
-This feature allows anyone to learn, validate and even modify it on their own.
+Geopter is freely available and its whole internal aspects are open to the public, as is common with open source projects.
+This fundamental feature allows anyone to use, learn, validate and even modify it on their own.
+It also features an intuitive graphical interface taking higer priority to make the users concentrate on the design workflow.

-The primary user of Geopter could be a fresh optical engineer or a student.
-Geopter hopes to be a starting platform to gain an introductory experience in optical design.
+The primary user of Geopter could be a fresh optical engineer or a student who majors in optics.
+Geopter wishes to be a starting platform to gain an introductory experience in optical design.

 ## Getting Started